rackerlabs/otter/doc/getting_started.rst

 Cooldowns allow you to ensure that you don't scale up or down too fast.
 When a scaling policy is hit, both the scaling policy cooldown and the group cooldown start.
 Any additional requests to the group are discarded while the group cooldown is active.
 Any additional requests to the specific policy are discarded when the policy cooldown is active.

-Autoscale does not configure anything within a server.
+**Autoscale does not configure anything within a server.** This means that all images should be self provisioning.
 It is up to you to make sure that your services are configured to function properly when the server is started.
-We recommend using something like Chef.
+We recommend using something like Chef, Salt, or Puppet.

 Example Use Case
 ----------------

 Five servers are in an autoscaling group, with Rackspace Cloud Monitoring monitoring their CPU usage.
 Monitoring will trigger an alarm when CPU is at 90%.
 That alarm will trigger a webhook that Autoscale created previously.
 When that webhook is hit, autoscale receives the alert, and carries out a policy specific to that webhook.
 This policy says "When my webhook is hit, create five servers according to the launch configuration, and add them to the load balancer."
-Autoscale will then ensure those servers are stood up.

 Autoscale can also work in the opposite direction.
 A policy can say "When my webhook is hit, scale down by five servers."